-1. About BMSC: Purpose, Mission and Core Values 2
+1. About AHCC's certification exams: Purpose, Mission and Core Values 2

-2. About BMSC Certifications 3
+2. About AHCC Certifications 3

-3. Determining if you are ready to take a BMSC Exam 5
+3. Determining if you are ready to take an AHCC Exam 5

-4. Preparing for BMSC certification 8
+4. Preparing for AHCC certification 8

-5. How to Register for a BMSC Certification Examination .
-15
+5. How to Register for an AHCC Certification Examination .15

-6. Test Day .
-16
+6. Test Day .16

-7. After the examination .
-17
+7. After the examination .17

-8. Maintaining your Certification 18
+8. Maintaining your Certification .18

-9. Additional Recertification Processes 23
+9. Additional Recertification Processes .23

-10. Code of Conduct 24
+10. Code of Conduct .24

-11. Ethical Standards 26
+11. Ethical Standards .26

-12. Privacy Policy Statement 29
+12. Privacy Policy Statement .29

-13. Proprietary Rights 31
+13. Proprietary Rights .31

-14. Special Accommodations for BMSC Examination Candidates under the Americans with Disabilities Act (ADA) 32
+14. Special Accommodations for AHCC Examination Candidates under the Americans with Disabilities Act (ADA) .32

-15. Credential Verification 34
+15. Credential Verification .34

-16. BMSC Appeals Policy and Procedure .35
+16. AHCC Appeals Policy and Procedure .35

-17. Record Retention Policy 36
+17. Record Retention Policy .36

-18. Security 38
+18. Security .38

 19. Frequently Asked Questions .39

-20. Appendix A - Domains 45
+20. Appendix A - Domains .45

-21. Appendix B - Competencies 48
+21. Appendix B - Competencies .48

-Disclaimer: The material in this electronic handbook is current with the most up-to-date information as of January 2023 and is subject to change without notice.
+Disclaimer: The material in this electronic handbook is current with the most up-to-date information as of January 2025 and is subject to change without notice.

-About BMSC: Purpose, Mission and Core Values
+About AHCC's certification exams: Purpose, Mission and Core Values